montogeek/laravel-docs-es/controllers.md

 	Route::get('foo', ['uses' => 'FooController@method', 'as' => 'name']);

-#### URLs To Controller Actions

-To generate a URL to a controller action, use the `action` helper method:

-	$url = action('App\Http\Controllers\FooController@method');

-If you wish to generate a URL to a controller action while using only the portion of the class name relative to your controller namespace, register the root controller namespace with the URL generator:
+Once you have assigned a name to the controller route, you can easily generate URLs to the action.
+To generate a URL to a controller action, use the `action` helper method.
+Again, we only need to specify the part of the controller class name that comes after the base `App\Http\Controllers` namespace:

-	URL::setRootControllerNamespace('App\Http\Controllers');

 	$url = action('FooController@method');

-You may access the name of the controller action being run using the `currentRouteAction` method:
+You may also use the `route` helper to generate a URL to a named controller route:

-	$action = Route::currentRouteAction();
+	$url = route('name');

 <a name="controller-middleware"></a>
 ## Controller Middleware

-[Middleware](/5.0/middleware) may be specified on controller routes like so:
+[Middleware](/docs/{{version}}/middleware) may be assigned to the controller's routes like so:

 	Route::get('profile', [
 		'middleware' => 'auth',
 		'uses' => 'UserController@showProfile'
 	]);

-Additionally, you may specify middleware within your controller's constructor:
+However, it is more convenient to specify middleware within your controller's constructor.
+Using the `middleware` method from your controller's constructor, you may easily assign middleware to the controller.
+You may even restrict the middleware to only certain methods on the controller class:

-	class UserController extends Controller {
+	class UserController extends Controller
+	{
 		/**
 		 * Instantiate a new UserController instance.
+		 *
+		 * @return void
 		 */
 		public function __construct()
 		{